tobbensol/bobs-quest/src/main/resources/BugReplication.md

         - Fixed

-- player flickers left and right when jumping up platforms
+- Player flickers left and right when jumping up platforms
     - how to replicate:
         - try jumping up to a platform from below
         - see that the player flickers left and right for a bit before settling